carpentrycon/carpentryconhome-proposals/README.md

 We can’t meet in person for CarpentryCon 2020, so we’re bringing CarpentryCon to you!
 CarpentryCon @ Home is an online series of events happening in July and August, sharing some of the great content that was planned for CarpentryCon 2020 in Madison, WI including keynotes, breakouts, lightning talks, and socialising.

-In this repo, we invite you to add your proposal of a session details for which is provided below.
+In this repo, we invite you to add your proposal of a session, details for which is provided below.

 ## Instructions on the submission process

 Here are the steps for submitting a proposal:

-1. Click [Issues](https://github.com/carpentrycon/carpentryconhome-proposals/issues) tab in this repository
+1. Click on the [Issues](https://github.com/carpentrycon/carpentryconhome-proposals/issues) tab in this repository, and then the "New Issue" button.
-2. Click the issue template to add a new proposal as an issue
+2. You should see a selection of issue templates - choose the "New Proposal" option and click the "Get Started" button.
-3. Fill the template with your reponses and proposal
+3. Fill the template with your reponses and proposal.
 4. Since this is a public repository, it will be open for anyone to see and comment on.
 Therefore, you can use your pseudonym if you prefer.
 Adding email here is optional, but please add other ways to contact you (for e.g. The Carpentries Slack channel, or your Twitter account).

 ### What are the different kinds of sessions that can be proposed?